Ahmet-Kaplan/whisper_streaming/docs/PIPER_TTS_INTEGRATION.md

-# Piper TTS Integration
+# Piper-Plus TTS Integration

-This document describes the integration of Piper TTS (Text-to-Speech) engine into the whisper_streaming project, providing high-quality Turkish language synthesis.
+This document describes the integration of Piper-Plus TTS (Text-to-Speech) engine into the whisper_streaming project, providing high-quality Turkish language synthesis.

 ## Overview

-Piper TTS is a fast, local neural text-to-speech system optimized for efficiency and quality.
+Piper-Plus TTS is an enhanced version of Piper TTS, a fast, local neural text-to-speech system optimized for efficiency and quality.
 It provides excellent Turkish language support with multiple voice models and is designed for offline operation.
+Piper-Plus includes Japanese language optimizations and improved build automation.

 ### Key Features